 The oldest national park in Bosnia and Herzegovina

-Sutjeska National Park was established in 1962 and is the oldest national park in Bosnia and Herzegovina in the Republika Srpska (i.e. Serb Republic) entity.
+Sutjeska National Park was established in 1962 and is the oldest national park in Bosnia and Herzegovina in the Republika Srpska (i.e. the Serb Republic) entity.
 We drove to the park directly from Sarajevo that is only 100 km away (but it takes 2 hours to reach Tjentište).
 The roads are beautiful on this route.
 The way passes many narrow river canyons with high steep walls.
 As usual in Balkans, despite high rank of the road, one should stay cautious and expect cows and similar traffic on the winding road.

 Tjentište is a small settlement in the national park.
 It was May.
 There were no tourists and hotels were shut down until summer season starts.
 In fact, when we arrived there it was raining.
 Small, but constant rain shower.
 We hoped that the rain would not get bigger.
 Our destination was Prijevor hill.
 We left our car on a roadside in Suha right next to barrier blocking car road that goes deeper into Sutjeska.
 The barrier was newly painted into colors of Republika Srpska.

-The road was an easy, but short trail.
+The road was easy, but short trail.
 We soon had to turn left and start climbing to Tunjimir hill.
 That was in the beginning very steep path.
-Afterwards it started to flatten, but the rain increased.
+Afterwards, it started to flatten, but the rain increased.
 Before reaching Tunjimir, our clothes soaked.
-Also some of our clothes in backpacks were dump.
+Also, some of our clothes in backpacks were dumped.
 We often pack our gear into extra bags, but this was not a usual day.

 It was getting dark fast.
 Especially because we were already between large, old trees on the edge of Perućica primeval forest.
 We decided to pitch our tent on a small spot of flat ground without much vegetation and rocks.
 We had quick dinner and went to sleep quickly hoping that our clothes will dry by the morning, but that was too optimistic assumption while lying in our wet sleeping bags.